addthis/fluxthis.io/docs/action-creators.md

 #### Action Type

-`actionType` is a string value that corresponds to an action.
+`type` is a string value that corresponds to an action.
 This value is what stores listen to in `this.bindActions` and respond to internally if the store cares about a given action.

 #### Payload Type

-`payloadType` is exactly like `propTypes` in React, which you can read more about [here](https://facebook.github.io/react/docs/reusable-components.html).
+`payload` is exactly like `propTypes` in React, which you can read more about [here](https://facebook.github.io/react/docs/reusable-components.html).

-You may access these `payloadType` values via:
+You may access these `payload` values via:

 ```js
 ActionCreator.PayloadTypes